pmean/build-website/text/07/QualitativeReview.md

 > research.
 In particular, do concepts like validity, generalizability,
 > and reliability apply in the same ways?
 >
-> Those who would answer \"no\" to this question, the antirealists,
+> Those who would answer "no" to this question, the antirealists,
 >
 > > *argue that qualitative research represents a distinctive paradigm
 > > and as such it cannot and should not be judged by conventional